vasquesandre/spring-exercises/README.md

 3. An **Order** is created for a client using a request DTO
 4. Products are added to the order via a list of items:
    - Each item references a product by ID
+   - Quantity validation is applied
-   - Quantity and final price are calculated during order creation
+   - Final price is calculated during order creation
-5. Orders can be listed with pagination
+5. Orders can be listed using pagination
 6. Orders can be retrieved by ID or by client

 ---

 ## Project Structure

+- **Controllers**
+  - Handle HTTP requests and responses
+  - Validate input using DTOs
+- **Services**
+  - Encapsulate business rules
+  - Coordinate domain logic and repositories
-- **Entities (Domain)**:
+- **Domain (Entities)**
   - `Client`
   - `Product`
   - `Order`
-- **Value Objects**:
+- **Value Objects**
   - `OrderItem`
+- **DTOs**
+  - `CreateClientRequest`
-- **DTOs**:
+  - `CreateProductRequest`
   - `CreateOrderRequest`
   - `CreateOrderItemRequest`
+  - `UpdateProductRequest`
+  - `UpdateClientRequest`
+  - `ClientResponse`
+  - `OrderResponse`
-  - `OrderRequest`
+  - `ProductResponse`
-- **Repositories**:
+- **Repositories**
   - Spring Data MongoDB repositories
-- **Controllers**:
-  - Responsible for request handling and orchestration

-> The project intentionally does not use a Service layer yet, to clearly understand controller responsibilities before refactoring to a full DDD architecture.

 ---

 ## Architectural Decisions

-- **DDD-inspired modeling**:
+- **DDD-inspired design**
-  - `Order` is the aggregate root
+  - `Order` as Aggregate Root
-  - `OrderItem` is a Value Object
+  - `OrderItem` as a Value Object
-- **DTO-based API design** to avoid exposing domain entities
+- **DTO-based API**
-- **BigDecimal** used for all monetary calculations
+  - Domain entities are not exposed directly
+- **Service layer**
+  - Controllers remain thin
+  - Business logic centralized
-- **MongoDB document model** chosen for flexibility and aggregation use cases
+- **MongoDB document modeling**
-- Progressive refactoring mindset (controllers → services in future iterations)
+  - Flexible structure for evolving requirements
+- **BigDecimal for monetary values**
+  - Avoids floating-point precision issues

 ---

 ## Validation Strategy

-- Validation at API boundaries (invalid IDs, empty item lists)
+- Bean Validation at API boundaries
-- Explicit error handling using HTTP status codes
+- Business rule validation inside Services
-- Clear separation between request models and domain models
+- Clear and explicit HTTP error responses
+- Empty results return empty pages instead of exceptions where applicable

 ---